newinternetlabs/sbtc-with-btc-addresses/README.md

 3. Visit the app (hosted version here: https://sbtc-with-btc-addresses.vercel.app/)
 4. Accept the disclaimer when prompted.
 5. Connect wallet instance 1 with the Stacks account that has sBTC and STX.
-6. Connect wallet instance 2 with another Stacks account
+6. Connect wallet instance 2 with another Stacks account.
 7. Experiment with sending sBTC from wallet instance 1 to 2 using the bitcoin addresses in the app.

 ## License